What is visual communication? Definition, importance, examples & tips

 6. Train your team on visual tools

 Having the right tools is one thing, but knowing how to use them is another.
-To implement strong visual communication, it’s crucial to train your team on tools like Prezi or Canva, making it so easy to create professional visuals without needing a designer.
+To implement strong visual communication, it’s crucial to train your team on tools like Prezent, making it so easy to create professional visuals without needing a designer.
 By ensuring your team is equipped to produce high-quality images, charts, and presentations, you empower them to communicate effectively while also speeding up processes.
 When everyone can create and use visuals confidently, you’ll notice improved productivity and clearer communication.

 7. Visuals make data digestible